RustyRoboticsBV/Rusty.Serialization/README.md

 string xml = "...";
 UCS xmlContext = new(Format.Xml);
 UCS jsonContext = new(Format.Json);
 string json = xmlContext.Convert(xml, jsonContext); // Convert XML to JSON.
 ```

 #### Freeing Up Memory
 The module makes use of object pooling to avoid unnecessary GC pressure.
+Memory can be freed up for garbage collection manually.

 ```
 ucs.Dispose();
 ```

-This will release all memory allocated by the context (if any).
 It is recommended to call this method after any (de)serialization operation that is not performance-sensitive.

 #### Notes
 Classes and structs without explicit support will automatically serialize using: